Slackers (film): Soundtrack

 The film has a few tracks from Handsome Boy Modeling School (Prince Paul & Dan The Automator), including "Holy Calamity" and "Rock & Roll (Could Never Hip-Hop Like This)".
 It has a symphonic instrumental performance of "Baba O'Riley" from The Who playing over the opening credits, as well as an A Capella performance of "The Sign" by Ace of Base (sung by a college choir) during a scene.

 Release and reception

 Box office

 Slackers opened at #11 in the box office with $2,785,283, the 11th highest-grossing opening film of the weekend, and lasted only two weeks in theaters before it closed on February 14, 2002, with a domestic total of $5,285,941 and $1,127,974 internationally, for a worldwide total of $6,413,915.

 Critical response

-A few critics noted the dialogue as a positive, but not sufficiently good to warrant attention.
+Metacritic, which uses a weighted average, assigned the a score of 12 out of 100, based on 28 critics, indicating "overwhelming dislike".
+A few critics described the dialogue as a positive, but not sufficiently good to warrant attention.

-Philip French commented that "Slackers makes American Pie look like The Importance of Being Earnest."
+Philip French wrote that "Slackers makes American Pie look like The Importance of Being Earnest."

-Roger Ebert of the Chicago Sun-Times awarded the film a zero out of four stars and described the film as "a dirty movie.
+Roger Ebert of the Chicago Sun-Times awarded the film zero out of four stars and described the film as "a dirty movie.
 Not a sexy, erotic steamy or even smutty movie."